Speakers & Program

 Your speakers are the most important component of the conference.
 Selecting, inviting, and preparing them for the big day will be one of your most important tasks.
 You may find speakers in different ways:

-- Call for Speakers – The moment you announce the conference, include in your communication (social media, newsletter, etc.) a call for speakers, indication that you are actively looking for speakers.
+- Call for Speakers – The moment you announce the conference, include in your communication (social media, newsletter, etc.) a call for speakers, indicating that you are actively looking for speakers.

 - The Things Network community – You can find an (almost) unlimited number of experts in The Things Network community.
 Look around at the Forum, Slack and LABS to find the experts and don’t hesitate to reach out and invite them to your conference.
 Difficulties with finding the right person?
 Reach out to the community managers Rish (email@example.com) or Laurens (firstname.lastname@example.org) as they can help you selecting the right people and initiating the first contact.